rukasakurai/github-copilot-tutorial/docs/workshop.md

 ## Code Refactoring

-More impressive, Copilot chat can help you refactor your code.
+More impressive, GitHub Copilot chat can help you refactor your code.
 It can help you `rename variables, extract methods, extract classes, etc...`.

 You can try some of these commands on the `album-api/Controllers/UnsecuredController.cs` file: